 A fishing rod is the absolute must you don’t want to miss.
 Most boat owners have more than one rod of their own.
 Each is about 30 lbs.
 You should be aware of how many rods can fit inside your boat without causing too much crowding.

 Having around 2 lbs of these life preservers will make your boat safer.
 We can never tell when we will need one, so it is safe to have one or two in your bass boat.

 Although a cooler is not necessary for a bass boat, having one will keep your fishing activity cool.
 An empty medium-sized one can be as light as 24 lbs while a cooler filled with drinks can be up to 50 lbs or more.
 The cooler can be more massive with ice and with the fish that you might catch that day.

 Will my SUV be able to Tow my Boat?

 Midsize SUVs can tow a bass boat and its trailer.
 If you have a small SUV, you don’t want to risk getting in an accident.
 A full-size truck can also tow your boat.
 A list of well-known SUVs with how much they can pull comfortably can guide you on your bass boat purchase.

 Knowing the features of your bass boat will help you become confident and even wiser on your investment.
 Its weight is a factor in transferring and storing it away, and having this information will prevent you from physical accidents in the future.
-Moreover, most accessories will also add weight to your bass boat.
+Moreover, most accessories such as tongue of boat will also add weight to your bass boat.